adamjkeller/apprunner-vpc-connector-demo/README.md

     return JSONResponse(status_code=status.HTTP_200_OK, content=task_metadata)
 ```

 So that's it.
-If you want to prove that this is not a static response, hit the endpoint, kill the ECS task, and when the new one comes up hit the path again.
+If you want to prove that this is not a static response, kill the ECS task that is running as a part of the service, and when the new one comes up hit the path again.
 You should see different data returned.

 </details>